jacekkowalczyk82/py-playtube/README.md

 # py-playtube

-simple python wrapper for youtube-dl and mplayer to play youtube audio from the console
+simple python wrapper for youtube-dl or yt-dlp and mplayer to play youtube audio from the console

 This is a very DRAFT code, it works for me.
-Tested at macos and FreeBSD
+Tested at macos, FreeBSD, Linux

 ## Requirements

-Installed youtube-dl and mplayer
+Installed youtube-dl or yt-dlp and mplayer.

 ## How to use it